CLOSE

 Step-by-Step Process for Selling Property in the UAE

-Selling property in Dubai involves a structured process governed by the Dubai Land Department (DLD) and the Real Estate Regulatory Agency (RERA).
+SelliStep-by-Step Process for Selling Property in the UAEng property in Dubai involves a structured process governed by the Dubai Land Department (DLD) and the Real Estate Regulatory Agency (RERA).
 From initial agreements to final ownership transfers, sellers must go through legal documentation, financial clearances, and regulatory compliance.
 This UAE property selling guide combines the mandatory steps, contractual obligations, and financial considerations to ensure a seamless transaction.
 This is how to sell a property in UAE:

 1. Finding a RERA-Licensed Real Estate Agent